 I have an interest in a local ruin, often called Brambletye Castle, but more correctly Brambletye House.
 The current building (what's left of it) dates from about 1631 and was built by Sir Henry Compton.
 The facts of its history are often confused with fiction, most notably from a novel written by Horace Smith which was only lightly based in fact.
-You can read a short article I wrote about Brambletye further down the page, here.
-For now, here are some of the pictures from my collection.
 Brambletye House is situated on private land near Forest Row and East Grinstead, West Sussex.

+Immediately below are some of the pictures from my collection.
 The decoration that appears above, either side of the page title, is from a plaster frieze on the second floor of the west tower at Brambletye.

 by Garen Ewing